leoweiyu/kube_ansible/README.md

 you will need to git clone this repo

 ```
+git clone git@github.com:leoweiyu/kube_ansible.git
 pip install -r kube_ansible/requirement.yaml
 ```

-examine kube_ansible/vars/main.yaml and making changes base on your situation
+examine kube_ansible/vars/main.yaml and making changes base on your environment and requirement

-examine kube_ansible/inventory.yaml and making changes base on your situation
+examine kube_ansible/inventory.yaml and making changes base on your environment and requirement

 once you made above change, you can now draf a play book file (leo-kube-playbook.yaml for example) something like following
 ```